Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Ranking Pre-Trained Models

-\textbf{Pay attention to top-performing models.} Since a major application of transferability metric is to select top-performing pre-trained models, discordant / concordant pairs should be weighted more if $T_i, T_j, S_i, S_j$ are larger.
+\textbf{Pay attention to top-performing models.} Since a major application of transferability metric is to select top-performing pre-trained models, discordant/concordant pairs should be weighted more if $T_i, T_j, S_i, S_j$ are larger.
 This can be taken care of by $\tau_w$~\citep{vigna_weighted_2015}, a weighted variant of Kendall's $\tau$.
-The details of calculating $\tau_w$ can be found in the implementation~\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.weightedtau.html}} from SciPy~\citep{2020SciPy-NMeth}.
+The details of calculating $\tau_w$ can be found in the SciPy \href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.weightedtau.html}{implementation}.
+With the weighting scheme, correlation value $\tau_w$ corresponds to a proportion interval of concordant pairs rather than a unique proportion value $\frac{\tau_w + 1}{2}$.
+Nevertheless, the interval lies near the value $\frac{\tau_w + 1}{2}$.
+Therefore, we can roughly use the probability $\frac{\tau_w + 1}{2}$ of concordant pairs to interpret the correlation value $\tau_w$.